stride3d/stride-website/posts/2024-03-12-foss-engines-overview.md

 I want to make this clear from the start: I will not be doing a head-to-head comparison of open-source game engines.
 The summaries of each engine discussed will not be exhaustive nor specifically highlight exclusive features.
 This is a celebration of the hard work of the open-source game development community.
 I want to use this as a platform to get you excited about open-source game development and consider options beyond proprietary engines like Unity or Unreal.

-If I tried to cover every feature of every modern open-source engine, this would be at least one book, if not several.
+If I tried to cover every feature of every modern open-source engine, this wouldn't be an single article, but an entire book series.
 For that reason, I identified notable features and characteristics of some handpicked open-source engines I thought would be worth sharing.
 While reading this, keep in mind that no engine is one-size-fits-all, and, as I’ll explain later, picking an engine is about choosing the right tool for _you_.
 With that out of the way, let’s start!

 ## What is FOSS, and why should I use a FOSS game engine?